MiroHibler/sublime-keymaps/README.md

 With [Package Control](http://wbond.net/sublime_packages/package_control):

 1. Run “Package Control: Install Package” command, find and install `Keymaps` plugin.
-2. Restart ST editor (if required)
+2. Restart Sublime Text (recommended)

 ## Options

-~~Mac~~ ALL users can now opt for pretty simbols instead of text for keys.
+~~Mac~~ ALL users can now opt for pretty symbols instead of text for keys.

 Go to `Preferences` -> `Settings - User` and add this to the file: